qrti/rotBright/README.md

-# rotBright - rotation brightness
+# rotBright - rotation & brightness

 #### Linux bash scripts to get display, brightness, touchscreen (and pen) in tune
 Linux distributions tend to neglect thorough special key handling, brightness control, touchscreen and pen support,
 especially notebook, tablet and convertible users suffer from half-cooked, incorrect or missing implementation.

-In many cases devices are recognized correctly, so let's use what we got and try to mend it for daily use.
+In many cases system devices are recognized correctly, so let's use what we got and try to mend it for daily use.

 - - -